AkihaTatsu/Image-Crawler-Utils/README.md

     + Downloading images from searching result
     + Downloading images uploaded by a certain user
 + Logging of crawler process onto the console and (optional) into a file.
-+ Using `tqdm` bars to denote the progress of crawler (Jupyter notebook support is included).
++ Using `rich` bars and logging messages to denote the progress of crawler (Jupyter Notebook support is included).
 + Save or load the settings and configs of a crawler.
 + Save or load the information of images for future downloading.
 + Acquire and manage cookies of some websites, including saving and loading them.